-The tectonic setting of the sub-Crystal Knob mantle lithosphere is best posed by the restoration of its host crustal rocks to a pre-San Andreas transform offset position, outboard of the northern reaches of the southern California batholith (Figure 1 and Figure 19, detailed below).
-The southern California batholith is the southern continuation of the Sierra Nevada batholith across the Garlock fault.
+The tectonic setting of the sub-Crystal Knob mantle lithosphere is best posed by restoring its host crustal rocks to their position prior to San Andreas transform offset.
+This places them outboard of the northern reaches of the southern California batholith, the southern continuation of the Sierra Nevada batholith across the Garlock fault (Figure ¿fig:context? and Figure ¿fig:reconstruction?, detailed below).
 In this restored position the crystalline nappes that constitute Salinia correlate to deeply exhumed Cretaceous arc plutonic rocks of the southernmost Sierra Nevada batholith and the northwestern zones of the southern California batholith, the latter widely exposed in ranges of the Mojave plateau [Barbeau et al., 2005; Chapman et al., 2012; Saleeby, 2003].
 These deeply exhumed batholithic rocks all share a common regional upper plate position above a polyphase low angle fault system below which Franciscan-affinity, mainly metaclastic rocks, were tectonically underplated in the Late Cretaceous [Barth et al., 2003; Chapman et al., 2010, 2012 Chapman et al. [2016b]; Ducea et al., 2009; Malin et al., 1995; Yan et al., 2005].
-The underplated metaclastic rocks are exposed in a series of windows that are labeled as subduction channel schists in Figure 2.
+The underplated metaclastic rocks are exposed in a series of windows that are labeled as subduction channel schists in Figure ¿fig:context?.
 Detritus for the schist protoliths was derived from the upper plate batholithic belt that was vigorously uplifted above a shallow flat segment of the greater Franciscan subduction megathrust system [Barth et al., 2003; Chapman et al., 2016a, 2013; Saleeby et al., 2007].
 The underplated schists tectonically encase blocks and nappes of Farallon plate oceanic basement and sediments.
 The shallow flat subduction megathrust segment is attributed to the ephemeral buoyancy effect resulting from the subduction of the conjugate massif to the Shatsky Rise oceanic LIP [Livaccari et al., 1981; Saleeby, 2003; Sliter, 1984], which is currently resolved in deep seismic tomographic images beneath the interior of North America [Liu et al., 2010; Sun et al., 2017].
 The tectonic position and state of structural attenuation of the Salinia nappes, as well as adjacent (Salinia restored position) deeply exhumed batholithic rocks, derives from both shallow subduction megathrust displacements, and subsequent large magnitude trench-directed extensional faulting that correlates in time to the Shatsky conjugate progressing deeper into the mantle beneath the North American plate [Chapman et al., 2012; Liu et al., 2010; Saleeby, 2003].